Welcome to the Itinerary Planner. Use this tool to build your own journey or choose from an exciting range of specially selected tours.

 To build your own Itinerary, click to add an item to your Itinerary basket.

-Taking place at 7pm on Tuesdays and Thursdays until the end of October, find out why Exeter is reputed to be one of the most haunted cities in the country on the “Ghosts & Legends” Red Coat Guided Tour.
+Discover why Exeter is reputed to be one of the most haunted cities in the country on the “Ghosts & Legends” Red Coat Guided Tour.
 You’ll get to visit many of Exeter’s historic buildings and listen to chilling tales about their ghostly history.

 Amidst the normally peaceful valleys and tranquil rolling-meadows of Cofton Holidays, something spooky is stirring and darkness is descending.
 Fear not though as the 5-star holiday park is simply preparing a spooktacular day of Halloween, with lots of fun activities for the whole family to enjoy.
-From pumpkin carving, face painting and fancy dress to live entertainment and tasty family feasts, it’s going to be a haunting day for all.
-Book your stay not and get in the Halloween spirit!

 Head to Seaton Tramway this half term and take part in the Halloween Hunt.
 Track down the escaped ghouls which are on the loose around the stations and trams.
 Collect a free activity sheet at Seaton or Colyton Station and if you complete it, you get a sweet treat!